Marjan112/tenth/README.md

 ## Pushing

-To push nubmer onto stack, you need to type:
+To push a number onto the stack, you need to type:

     10

-that's it, you pushed number 10!
+That's it, you pushed number 10!

 ## Adding